anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 A dedicated internal isolated repository separated from the production environment must be used to store vetted open source content, which can include images, but also installer and utilities.
 These software packages must be signed and the signature verified prior to packages or images installation.
 Access to the repository must be granted by a dedicated authorization.
 The code must be inspected and vulnerabilities identified as described previously.
 After validating the software is risk free, it can be moved to the appropriate production repository.

-<a name="7.8"></a>
-## 7.8 Testing & certification
+## Testing & certification

-<a name="7.8.1"></a>
-### 7.8.1 Testing demarcation points
+### Testing demarcation points

 It is not enough to just secure all potential points of entry and hope for the best, any Cloud Infrastructure architecture must be able to be tested and validated that it is in fact protected from attack as much as possible.
 The ability to test the infrastructure for vulnerabilities on a continuous basis is critical for maintaining the highest level of security possible.
 Testing needs to be done both from the inside and outside of the systems and networks.
 Below is a small sample of some of the testing methodologies and frameworks available.

-• OWASP testing guide
+* OWASP testing guide

-• Penetration Testing Execution Standard, PTES
+* Penetration Testing Execution Standard, PTES

-• Technical Guide to Information Security Testing and Assessment, NIST 800-115
+* Technical Guide to Information Security Testing and Assessment, NIST 00-115

-• VULCAN, Vulnerability Assessment Framework for Cloud Computing, IEEE 2013
+* VULCAN, Vulnerability Assessment Framework for Cloud Computing, IEEE 2013

-• Penetration Testing Framework, VulnerabilityAssessment.co.uk
+* Penetration Testing Framework, VulnerabilityAssessment.co.uk

-• Information Systems Security Assessment Framework (ISSAF)
+* Information Systems Security Assessment Framework (ISSAF)

-• Open Source Security Testing Methodology Manual (OSSTMM)
+* Open Source Security Testing Methodology Manual (OSSTMM)

-• FedRAMP Penetration Test Guidance (US Only)
+* FedRAMP Penetration Test Guidance (US Only)

-• CREST Penetration Testing Guide
+* CREST Penetration Testing Guide

 Insuring that the security standards and best practices are incorporated into the Cloud Infrastructure and architectures must be a shared responsibility, among the Telecommunications operators interested in building and maintaining the infrastructures in support of their services, the application vendors developing the network services that will be consumed by the operators, and the Cloud Infrastructure vendors creating the infrastructures for their Telecommunications customers.
 All of the parties need to incorporate security and testing components, and maintain operational processes and procedures to address any security threats or incidents in an appropriate manner.
 Each of the stakeholders need to contribute their part to create effective security for the Cloud Infrastructure.

-<a name="7.8.2"></a>
-### 7.8.2 Certification requirements
+### Certification requirements

 Security certification should encompass the following elements: